-If money is getting tight for the Receiver of Revenue, the recent ratings agencies’ downgrades will have a negative impact on the taxpayer too.
-You will have to make every cent count, and that also means making sure that you don’t pay any more tax that you absolutely have to.
+If money is getting tight for the Receiver of Revenue, the Covid-19 lockdown has had a particularly negative impact on the small and micro businesses.
+You now have to make every cent count, and that also means making sure that you don’t pay any more tax than you absolutely have to.

-We all know that companies must pay SARS R 28 on every R 100 profit they make.
+We all know that companies must pay SARS R 28 on every R 100 net profit that they make.
 But that does not apply to all businesses.
-There are lower tax rates for small businesses.
+There are lower tax rates for some small businesses.

 For example, if your business makes sales of up to R1 million for the year ending end February, it may qualify to only pay Turnover Tax.
 If: